 Stryker Corporation (SYK): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-Headquartered in Kalamazoo, MI., Stryker Corporation (SYK) is one of the world's largest medical device companies operating in the global orthopedic market.
-The company was founded in 1941 and sells its offerings in more than 100 countries worldwide.
-As such, Stryker currently has three business segments: Reconstructive, MedSurg Equipment, and Neurotechnology and Spine.
+Headquartered in Kalamazoo, MI, Stryker Corporation (SYK) is one of the world's largest medical device companies operating in the global orthopedic market.
+The company was founded in 1941 and sells its offerings in more than 100 countries worldwide through company-owned sales subsidiaries and branches as well as third-party dealers and distributors.
+Stryker currently has three business segments: Reconstructive, MedSurg Equipment, and Neurotechnology and Spine.

 Stryker Corporation (SYK): Read the Full Research Report